ironhack-labs/lab-javascript-chronometer/readme.md

 As you know by now, most of our labs are supported by tests.
 In the `tests/chronometer.spec.js` file, you can find the tests you need to pass to finish this exercise successfully.

-Please, open your terminal, change directories into the root of the lab, and run npm install to install the test runner.
-Now, you can run the npm run test:watch command to run automated tests in watch mode.
-Open the resulting lab-solution.html file with the "Live Server" VSCode extension to always see the most up to date test results.
+Please, open your terminal, change directories into the root of the lab, and run `npm install` to install the test runner.
+Next run the `npm run test:watch` command to run automated tests.
+Open the resulting `lab-solution.html` file with the "Live Server" VSCode extension to always see the most up to date test results.

 To see more details about failing tests, open the `tests/chronometer.spec.js` file.